Shaitown904/Deploy-webserver-to-Azure-using-Terraform/ReadMe.txt

 - [Terraform](https://www.terraform.io/downloads.html)
 - [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli)

-## Getting Started
+## Getting Started/Procedures
+//This was done on macOS
+1. Open VSCode

-1. Clone the repository: `git clone https://github.com/Shaitown904/Deploy-webserver-to-Azure-using-Terraform.git`
+2. Clone the repository: `terminal >> git clone https://github.com/Shaitown904/Deploy-webserver-to-Azure-using-Terraform.git`
+3. Create the Project Directory `terminal >> mkdir your-project`
-2. Navigate to the project directory: `cd your-project`
+4. Create and navigate to the project directory: `terminal>> cd your-project`
+5. Login into Azure via the CLI: `terminal >> cd your-project>> AZ login`
-3. Update the Terraform variables in `main.tf` file as needed.
+6. Update the Terraform variables in `main.tf` file as needed.
+7. Ensure that the Current_Time.html file is in the same folder as the main.tf file. #if file is not in folder Terraform will not recognize it
-4. Run `terraform init` to initialize the project.
+8. Run `terminal>> your-project>> terraform init` to initialize the project.
-5. Run `terraform apply` to apply the Terraform configuration and deploy the infrastructure.
+9. Run `terminal>> your-project>> terraform apply` to apply the Terraform configuration and deploy the infrastructure.

 ## Project Structure
 ├── main.tf # Terraform configuration file